eclipse-rdf4j/rdf4j/README.md

 6. **sign off** every commit (using the `-s` flag).
 7. Run `mvn verify` from the project root to make sure all tests succeed (both your own new ones, and existing).
 8. Use meaningful commit messages and include the issue number in each commit message.
 9. Once your fix is complete, put it up for review by opening a Pull Request against the master branch in the central Github repository.
+If you have a lot of commits on your PR, make sure to [squash your commits](https://rdf4j.org/documentation/developer/squashing).

 These steps are explained in more detail in the [Contributor guidelines](https://github.com/eclipse/rdf4j/blob/master/.github/CONTRIBUTING.md).